Aafreen01/POC-2/README.md

 3. JWT Token is stored in local storage

-# To See Output of nose_server run this command in terminal "node app.js"
+# To See Output of node_server run this command in terminal "node app.js"